omotuno/omotuno/README.md

 <h3 align="center">Data Engineer | AI Engineer

 <p align="center">
-  I love turning raw data into insights, building scalable pipelines, and exploring how AI can solve real-world problems.

 </p>
-I am passionate about creating Value With high-quality, insightful information.
+ I love turning raw data into insights, building scalable pipelines, and exploring how AI can solve real-world problems.  .
 With a strong background in Finance, Applied Statistics, and Business Analytics, I thrive at the intersection of data engineering, cloud computing, and artificial intelligence.

 Outside of work, I enjoy reading, anime, music, movies, and exploring great food.
 I’m always open to collaborating on impactful projects that push the boundaries of data and AI.